pi-dissertacoes/pi-dissertacoes.github.io/docs/The Platform/3-Requirements.md

 I want to be able to add institute/companies logo's to the System DB
 so that those images can be used by proponents when adding a new dissertation;

 3. As an admin
-I want to be able to introduce/change features in the system so that the system can be improved and updated;
+I want to be able to introduce/change features in the system
+so that the system can be improved and updated;

-## Use Cases (To be completed)
+## Use Cases

 ### Student: